miguelcoria94/JustStocks/projectnotes/projectnotes.md

 1. The repo we were provided has the skeleton for the backend and an empty frontend folder.

 2. use the "create-react-app" command from inside the 'frontend' folder to initialize React inside of the 'frontend' folder.

-I am using the simple app academy template.
+command: 'npx create-react-app . --template @appacademy/simple --use-npm'

 3. All the Frontend is inside the frontend folder.